backstage-technical-services/hub/docs/contributing/Developing.md

 ```

 The [included readme][development-readme] will contain any more
-information on how to get the API and SPA downloaded and set up.
+information on how to get the rest of the website downloaded and set up.

 ## Questions or need help?